marshmallow-code/webargs/docs/advanced.rst

         cube = args["cube"]
         # ...

-.. _custom-parsers:
+.. _custom-loaders:

 Custom Parsers
 --------------

-To add your own parser, extend :class:`Parser <webargs.core.Parser>` and implement the `parse_*` method(s) you need to override.
+To add your own parser, extend :class:`Parser <webargs.core.Parser>` and implement the `load_*` method(s) you need to override.
 For example, here is a custom Flask parser that handles nested query string arguments.

 .. code-block:: python